-Shoreline Community College is on a 80-acre campus in a suburban setting in Shoreline, Washington.
+Shoreline Community College is on a 80-acre campus in the suburban setting of Shoreline, Washington.

 At Shoreline Community College there are a variety of athletic options for students interested in joining a sports program.

 Intercollegiate sports are the highest tier of college sports and can be very competitive.
 Intercollegiate teams are regulated by the NCAA, funded by the university, and compete against teams from other universities.
 The division of a sports team depends on the size of the university, funding, and competition level.
 An intercollegiate school team will be Division I, II or III, with Division I being the highest level.

 Club sports are not regulated by the NCAA and are a great option for students not interested in trying out for an intercollegiate team.
 Club sports are usually student run but can also be funded by the university.